ZhengyuZhao/Adi-Red-Scene/README.md

 This code implements:
  1. Generating discriminative map (Dis-Map) for scene images
- 2. Adptively selecting multi-scale discriminative patches
+ 2. Aadptively selecting multi-scale discriminative patches
  3. Aggregating CNN features from both local and global scale to obtain the final image representation
  4. Evaluating the scene image recognition on SUN397 and Places